Features

 Prufrock

-“I have measured out my life with coffee spoons,” laments a gloomy Prufrock in T. S. Eliot’s eponymous poem.
-But at this Leather Lane coffee joint and training school, that’s left up to the impressively nerdy precision of the team, who ‘dial in’ (i.e., tinker with various parameters) when brewing their Square Mile grounds, and log the results in spreadsheet – all as part of their eternal quest to crack the ultimate brew.
+“I have measured out my life with coffee spoons,” laments Prufrock in T. S. Eliot’s eponymous poem.
+But at this Leather Lane coffee shop and training school, that’s left up to the impressively nerdy precision of the team, who ‘dial in’ (i.e., tinker with various parameters) when brewing their Square Mile grounds, and log the results in spreadsheet in their eternal quest to crack the ultimate brew.
 Which, frankly, is all you’d expect from a place run by a former World Barista Champion and Head Judge…

 Good for: Scientifically perfected coffee